klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/klay.md

 caver.rpc.klay.getRewardbase([callback])
 ```

 Returns the rewardbase of the current node.
-Rewardbase is the address of the account where the block rewards goes to.
+Rewardbase is the address of the account where the block rewards go to.
 It is only required for CNs.

 **Parameters**